ifilot/pypwdft/docs/usage.rst

 Quintic interpolation
 ^^^^^^^^^^^^^^^^^^^^^

-we will perform the electronic structure calculation initially using only 32 sampling points per Cartesian direction and follow up using quintic interpolation to "upsample" the scalar fields.
+We will perform the electronic structure calculation initially using only 32 sampling points per Cartesian direction and follow up using quintic interpolation to "upsample" the scalar fields.
 An example of this process is shown in the image below.